ECON 0150 | Economic Data Analysis

 Exercise 3.2 | Sampling Dice (n=2)

-Next is something slighly less boring.
+Next is something slightly less boring.

-1. Roll a dice once (sample size: n=2).
+1. Roll a die twice (sample size: n=2).

-Exercise 3.2 | Sampling Variability
+Exercise 3.2 | Results (n=2)

-> theres a lot of variability in your sample means!
+> there’s a lot of variability in your sample means!

 > what do you expect to see when we plot these sample means (\(\bar{x}\))?

-Exercise 3.2 | Sampling Variability
+Exercise 3.2 | Results (n=2)

 > our sample means are more bunched (like a pyramid) in the middle! why?